lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/03-Interacting-with-code/TEACHERS.md

 end
 ```

-is expected.
-Where does `db` comes from?
+- Where does `db` comes from?
+- What does execute do?

+They maybe should be more guided toward this.